cmoutafidis/The-IoT-Column-Test-Project/README.md

 With this project our team has the opportunity to test and discover the advantages and disadvantages of Internet Of Things.

 Project IOT Sensors:
-MQ2 Smoke Gas LPG Butane Hydrogen Gas Sensor Detector Module For Arduino.
+1.MQ2 Smoke Gas LPG Butane Hydrogen Gas Sensor Detector Module For Arduino.
-Sound Detection Sensor Module Sound Sensor Intelligent Vehicle For Arduino.
+2.Sound Detection Sensor Module Sound Sensor Intelligent Vehicle For Arduino.

 Here are some advantages of IoT:
 1. Data: The more the information, the easier it is to make the right decision.